-Associate Professor Xiaobing Shi, Assistant Professor Hong Wen and collaborators David Allis and Scott Armstrong showed that ENL, a YEATS domain containing protein that recognizes histone acetylation, is required for disease maintenance in acute myeloid leukemia (AML).
-Further, disrupting ENL led to anti-leukemic effects and exacerbated the sensitivity of leukemia cells to bromodomain and extra-terminal (BET) inhibitors, thus setting the groundwork for developing ENL inhibitors as potential AML therapeutics.
+Associate Professor Xiaobing Shi, Assistant Professor Hong Wen and collaborators David Allis and Scott Armstrong have shown that ENL, a YEATS domain containing protein that recognizes histone acetylation, is required for disease maintenance in acute myeloid leukemia (AML) (Wan L et al, Nature, 2017).
+Additionally, they showed that disrupting ENL led to anti-leukemic effects and exacerbated the sensitivity of leukemia cells to bromodomain and extra-terminal (BET) inhibitors, thus setting the ground work for developing ENL inhibitors as potential therapeutics for AML.

 The Houston-based laboratories of Michelle Barton, Ph.D. and Xiaobing Shi, Ph.D., raised $925 to help brighten the holiday season for the families of patients undergoing treatment at MD Anderson.
 In addition, Rebecca Deen, Jennifer Crunk and Sandra Smith who work on the Smithville Campus, raised an additional $532 by contributing wreaths to the annual Wreath Auction.

 Barton Lab discovers how stem cells maintain identity (12/1/16)